madeeldevops/ml-preprocessing-templates/README.md

-# Sagemaker
-# These are my simplified code from Packtpub.
+# These are my simplified code templates from Packtpub.